-“Moms should try to minimize children’s direct exposure to midday sun by enjoying outdoor activities in the early morning and late afternoon, and by avoiding the midday sun between 10am and 3pm” she says.
+“Moms should try to minimize children’s direct exposure to midday sun by enjoying outdoor activities in the early morning and late afternoon, and by avoiding the midday sun between 10am and 3pm” she said.
 Dressing your kids in long-sleeved shirts & brimmed hats is the next best way to minimize sun exposure.
 Sunscreen applied liberally and often is also necessary, but is really only your final line of defense.

-The first line of defense when it comes to sun protection for kids is building a strong foundation of health, says Dr. Barr.
+The first line of defense when it comes to sun protection for kids is building a strong foundation of health, said Dr. Barr.
 This includes eating nutrient-dense whole foods incorporating all the colors of the rainbow, consistently getting quality sleep, getting lots of daily movement, and having a positive mindset.

 By nurturing a strong foundation of health, she says, your child can be more resilient in the face of all types of stressors, including environmental stressors like UV radiation.

 Shop our favorite sunscreens for babies and kids